Samsung Galaxy Note Edge

-The Samsung Galaxy Note Edge is an Android phablet produced by Samsung Electronics.
+The Samsung Galaxy Note Edge is an Android phablet smartphone produced by Samsung Electronics.
 Unveiled during a Samsung press conference at IFA Berlin on September 3, 2014, alongside its sister, the Galaxy Note 4, it is distinguished by a display that curves across the right side of the device, which can be used as a sidebar to display application shortcuts, a virtual camera shutter button, notifications, and other information.

 Development and release

 At the 2013 Consumer Electronics Show, Samsung presented "Youm"—concept prototypes for smartphones that incorporated flexible displays.
 One prototype had a screen curved along the right edge of the phone, while the other had a screen curved around the bottom of the phone.
 Samsung explained that the additional "strip" could be used to display additional information alongside apps, such as notifications or a news ticker.

 The Youm concept would surface as part of the Galaxy Note Edge, which was unveiled alongside the Galaxy Note 4 on September 3, 2014.
 Samsung strategist Justin Denison explained that the company liked to take risks in its products, going on to say that "We're not a company that does one-offs [..]
 We like to do things big and get behind it."